sircelsius/sircelsiussexy.github.io/_posts/2014-12-15-grunt-and-bower-ftw.md

 I'll be posting a comprehensive tutorial explaining how I got all this to work soon.
 In the meantime, know that it was largely inspired by the process described by [Aymerick](www.aymerick.com) on this [blog post](http://www.aymerick.com/2014/07/22/jekyll-github-pages-bower-bootstrap.html).

+Oh yeah, and I messed around with [Bootstrap Material Design](http://fezvrasta.github.io/bootstrap-material-design/) a little.
+I don't know if I'll keep it or not.